jkowalleck/jkowalleck/README.md

 - PHP (_Composer_)
 - build systems such as _Webpack_, _esbuild_, _Bun_-build, etc

-Helping developers and organizations understand **what actually runs inside their software** — which turns out to be surprisingly non-trivial.
+Helping developers and organizations understand **what actually runs inside their software**—which turns out to be surprisingly non-trivial.

 ---